daniela-veloz/goshell/README.md

 A simple, lightweight shell implementation written in Go.

+You can also check a step by step guide of this project in my technical blog https://daniela-veloz.github.io/blog/build-your-own-shell-in-go/

 ## Features

 - **Command Execution**: Execute any system command available on your PATH